 While recruiters allow their targets' expressed preferences to steer the direction of action, to a significant extent the exhortations generally favor hijra.
-The Islamic State sees itself as a generational state-building project with a need not just for fighters, but also for "In the United States, online recruiting has eclipsed real-world recruiting, broadly speaking, but the old-school physical approach remains in play."

-professionals, whether emigrating as a family unit or singles being matched for matrimony on arrival in Islamic State territory.
-As a millenarian project, the Islamic State offers a carefully manipulated image of what its propagandists consider to be a utopian society, which is an important part of its sales pitch.
+The Islamic State sees itself as a generational state-building project with a need not just for fighters, but also for professionals, whether emigrating as a family unit or singles being matched for matrimony on arrival in Islamic State territory.
+As a millenarian project, the Islamic State offers a carefully manipulated image of what its propagandists consider to be a utopian society, which is an important part of its sales pitch.18